-You may often hear mugwort referred to by other names, such as chrysanthemum weed, St. John’s herb, cronewort and sometimes, wild wormwood.
-You can find mugwort growing natively in Asia, Northern Europe and parts of North America — it’s so common that it may even be growing on the outskirts of your yard right now, and you didn’t even know it!
-(1).
+You may often hear mugwort referred to by other names, such as felonherb, green ginger or common (wild) wormwood.
+(1) It is sometimes confused for St. John’s wort (because of the name) or chrysanthemum weed (because of its appearance).
+You can find varieties of mugwort growing natively in Asia, Northern Europe and parts of North America — it’s so common that it may even be growing on the outskirts of your yard right now, and you didn’t even know it!

 The Origin of Mugwort and Its Uses